francelwebdev/francelwebdev/README.md

 I am a self-taught full-stack web developer working only with web technologies for over a 5 years.

-In front-end I work only with JavaScript, VueJS, Quasar, NuxtJS.

-In back-end I work only with Ruby, Ruby on Rails, or with JavaScript, TypeScript, NodeJS/ExpressJS/FoalTS.
+In back-end I work only with Ruby on Rails, NodeJS, ExpressJS, FoalTS and in front-end I work only with VueJS, ViteJS, Quasar, NuxtJS.

 ## Skills.